 The underpinning of traditional guzheng music (and many other genres of traditional Chinese music) is based on a simplified structure of measures and beats that is then customized for each song AND each artist’s rendition of a song.
-That basic structure is called a “mother tune” or “bone tune”, and is named Baban (Eight Beat).
+That basic structure is called a “mother tune” or “bone tune”.
+This is commonly referred to by its romanized name “Baban” (Eight Beat).
 To explain all this I’ll need to mix in some English terms so Chinese scholars, forgive me.

 Phrases #1-4 have 8 measures and 8 beats.
 Phrase #5 has 12 measures, and then #6-8 are back to having 8 measures.
 That gets us to the total of 68.
 Each measure has 1-2 notes, leaving us with 100+ notes in a single mother tune.
 Here is a Baban mother tune from Han 2013:

 Building on Baban

 Once you have selected the mother tune you wish to work from, the next thing to do is to modify it by adding, subtracting, or injecting notes.
 Modern Chinese musicologists call this process biànzòu (变奏) “to vary” or “play with change”.
 Regional zheng musicians had their own terms for this.
 In Shandong and Henan it was “To add flowers” (jiāhuā, 加花).
 In Chaozhou it’s “To make phrases” (zàojù, 造句) and in Hakka traditions it was called “adding characters” (tiānzì, 添字) and “subtracting characters” (jiǎn zì, 减字).

 Let’s talk through some examples and show how you can use the same mother tune to create different songs.

 Adding Flowers to the Original Beats (yuánbǎn jiāhuā, 原板加花)